 The Sweetland Peer Writing Consultant Program provides undergraduate students from across the University with an opportunity to assist fellow U-M undergrads with their writing.
-Sweetland-trained peer writing consultants offer traditional face-to-face consulting at our main Peer Writing Center (Angell Hall G219) and satellite offices (Duderstadt Center, Lloyd Hall, Shapiro Undergraduate Library) as well as online consulting via OWL (Online Writing Lab).
+Sweetland-trained peer writing consultants offer traditional face-to-face consulting at our main Peer Writing Center (Shapiro Undergraduate Library 2160) and satellite offices, as well as online video meetings.
 Consultants operate according to the Peer Writing Consultant Program Mission Statement.

-Applications are accepted twice a year, in the Fall and Winter terms.
-Accepted students enroll in Writing 300: Seminar in Peer Writing Consultation which trains them to become theoretically informed and well-practiced Peer Writing Consultants.
-Students who excel in Writing 300 are invited to join the Peer Writing Consultant Program and enroll in WRITING 301: Practicum in Peer Writing Consultation.
-After completing 301, students may be asked to continue on as paid consultants.
+Applications are accepted once a year in the Fall term.
+Accepted students enroll in Writing 300: Seminar in Peer Writing Consultation the following Winter which trains them to become theoretically informed and well-practiced Peer Writing Consultants.
+Students who excel in Writing 300 are invited to join the Peer Writing Consultant Program as paid consultants and enroll in WRITING 301: Practicum in Peer Writing Consultation.
+After completing 301, students may be asked to continue on as consultants.

 How to Become a Consultant

-You may be nominated by an instructor who is familiar with your writing and interpersonal skills.
-Each fall and winter term, Sweetland emails faculty across campus to ask them to nominate students for the program.
+You may be nominated to apply by a university faculty or staff member, an employer, or a recent high school teacher (not related to you).
+Each fall term, Sweetland invites faculty and staff across campus to nominate students for the program.
 When you are nominated, you will receive an email from Sweetland, inviting you to apply to the Peer Writing Consultant Program.
-The application includes writing an essay and submitting an academic writing sample from a University of Michigan course.
+The application includes writing short essay responses and submitting an academic writing sample from a University of Michigan course.

 After submitting your application materials

-Completed applications are reviewed by Sweetland's faculty, and top applicants are invited to enroll in WRITING 300: Seminar in Peer Writing Consultation, a one-semester course taught in Fall and Winter each year.
+Completed applications are reviewed by Sweetland's faculty, and top applicants are invited to enroll in WRITING 300: Seminar in Peer Writing Consultation, a one-semester, three-credit ULWR course taught in Fall and Winter each year.

 If you excel in all aspects of WRITING 300, and we have programmatic need for new consultants, you will be invited to join the Peer Writing Consultant Program.